vong98/stockcontrol/README.md

   Java MVC stock management application with a connection to a PostgreSQL database.
 Should include features like users management, item stock tracking, sales reports, POS page, etc. Intended for a small family owned mart.

 # Pre-requisites
   1. You will need an installation of Postgres and a database management tool.
-I used PgAdmin as it came with the postgres installation.
+PgAdmin was used in this development process.
   2. You will also need an install of a JDK and JavaFX SDK or just the JavaFX Runtime.
 This project was developed in Eclipse with e(fx)clipse.

 # Installation